-For the quarterly period ended June 30, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 000-55497 Duos Technologies Group, Inc. (Exact name of registrant as specified in its charter) Florida 65-0493217 (State or other jurisdiction of (IRS Employer Identification No.) incorporation or organization) 6622 Southpoint Drive South, Suite 310, Jacksonville, Florida, 32216 (Address of principal executive offices) (904) 652-1616 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 DUOT The Nasdaq Capital Market Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 Regulation S-T §232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer □ Non-accelerated Filer ⊠ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes \subseteq No \otimes As of August 11, 2021, the registrant has one class of common equity, and the number of shares outstanding of such common equity is \$,584,603.
-TABLE OF CONTENTS

-PART I - FINANCIAL INFORMATION
+For the quarterly period ended September 30, 2021 OR \Box Transition report pursuant to section i 3 OR 15(d) OF THE SECURITIES EXCHANGE AC T OF 1934 For the e transition period fromto Commission file number 000-55497 Duos Technologies Group, Inc. (Exact name of registrant as specified in its charter) Florida (State or other jurisdiction of incorporation or organization) 65-0493217 (IRS Employer Identification No.) 6622 Southpoint Drive South, Suite 3 Jacksonville, Florida 32216 (Address of principal executive offices) 10, (904) 652-1616 (Registrant's telephone number, including area code) Se ecurities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.001 Trading Symbol(s) DUOT Name of each exchange on which registered The Nasdaq Capital Market Indicate by check mark whether the registrant: (1) has filed all months (or for such shorter period that the registrant was requested indicate by check mark whether the registrant has submitted e (§232.405 of this chapter) during the preceding 12 months (or ired to file such reports), and (2) has been subject to such lectronically every Interactive Data File required to be sul filing requirements for the past 90 days.
+Yes ⊠ No □ bmitted pursuant to Rule 405 of Regulation S-T Indicate by check mark whether the registrant is a large accele company.
+See definitions of "large accelerated filer," "acceler Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer □ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of the period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No ⊠ As of November 11, 2021, the registrant has one class of com- mon equity, and the number of shares outstanding of such common equity is,610,801.
+TABLE OF CONTENTS PART I - FINANCIAL INFORMATION Item 1.
+Financial Statements 1 V. 0